Jony1979/urbantz-www/en/features/index.md

                         <div class="icon">&#xe90a;</div>
                         <div>
                             <h3>Rounds Preparation</h3>
-                            <p>With URBANTZ dispatcher application preparing the rounds is quicker and easier than ever before.
-Just scan a parcel, URBANTZ tells (yes it actually talks!) you the corresponding round number and sequence.</p>
+                            <p>With our application, preparing the rounds is faster and easier than ever before.
+Just scan a parcel, URBANTZ tells you the corresponding round number and sequence - and yes it actually talks out loud!
+With a phone in your pocket, a small headphone and a Bluetooth scanner in hand, your performance goes through the roof!</p>
                         </div>
                     </div>
                     <div layout="row" layout-xs="column">
                         <div class="icon">&#xe901;</div>
                         <div>
                             <h3>Invitations for Gigs</h3>
-                            <p>Once deliveries are scheduled and rounds are generated, “invitations” for “missions” are sent out to the drivers who have registered and have been validated. </p>
+                            <p>Once deliveries are scheduled and rounds are generated, invitations are sent out to the drivers who are registered, have been validated and are available.</p>
                         </div>
                     </div>
                 </div>